Ademola Lookman

-Ademola Lookman Olajade Alade Ayoola Lookman (born 20 October 1997) is a professional footballer who plays as a second striker for club Atalanta.
+Ademola Olajade Alade Aylola Lookman (born 20 October 1997) is a professional footballer who plays as a winger or second striker for club Atlético Madrid.
 Born in England, he plays for the Nigeria national team.

 Lookman made his senior debut in 2015, playing as a forward for Charlton Athletic of the Championship.
 He signed for Everton in January 2017, where he played mainly as a winger.
-After joining Italian club Atalanta in 2022, he won the UEFA Europa League in 2024, scoring a hat-trick in the final against Bayer Leverkusen and subsequently being named the African Footballer of the Year, becoming just the seventh Nigerian international to win the award.
+After joining Italian club Atalanta in 2022, he won the UEFA Europa League in 2024, scoring a hat-trick in the final against Bayer Leverkusen and subsequently being named the African Footballer of the Year, becoming the seventh Nigerian international to win the award.
+In January 2026, he joined Atlético.

 Having represented England from under-19 to under-21 levels, Lookman made his senior debut for Nigeria in 2022.
-He was part of the squad that finished runners-up at the 2023 Africa Cup of Nations.
+He was part of the squad that finished runners-up at the Africa Cup of Nations in 2023 and third place in 2025.

 Early life

-Ademola Lookman Olajade Alade Aylola Lookman was born on 20 October 1997 in Wandsworth, Greater London, to Nigerian parents.
+Ademola Lookman Olajade Alade Aylola Lookman was born on 20 October 1997 in Wandsworth, Greater London, to Nigerian parents of Yoruba origin.
 He attended St Thomas the Apostle College in Nunhead where he achieved three A*s and five As in his GCSEs.